 Usually at the end of an interview, you'll be asked if you have any questions.
 The questions you ask can be as important as the answers you have provided up until this point.
-If you don't ask something, it can be taken as a sign of lack of interest.
+If you don't ask something, it can be taken as a sign of disinterest.